jsitowski/powmarket/README.md

 Make improvements to the design / UX.

+### Translate to Chinese ($21.80)

+Provide Chinese translations for all text on site.

 ## TODO
 - websocket / sse
 - compare any two hashes

 Feature: Submit a hash (rainbow tables)
+Feature: Magic Number Query Parameter so you can give to someone with form easily active